aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsx-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to CSV in Android via Java or Online App" h2="Export PPSX file to CSV in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format, which is used to store slideshows.
+PPSX files are used to store presentations that can be opened and edited with Microsoft PowerPoint.
+However, the PPSX file format is not compatible with many other applications, which makes it difficult to share and view the content of the file.

+<h2>How Aspose.Total helps for ppsx to csv conversion</h2>

-You can easily convert PPSX file to CSV in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to CSV.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPSX files to CSV.
+The process is simple and can be completed in two steps.
+First, you can export the PPSX file to HTML using Aspose.Slides for Android via Java.
+Secondly, you can convert the HTML to CSV using Aspose.Cells for Android via Java.
+This makes it easy to share and view the content of the PPSX file in other applications.
+Aspose.Total for Android via Java is a powerful and reliable solution for converting PPSX files to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}